By the end of this section, you will be able to:

 A seminal paper published in 1943 by psychiatrist Leo Kanner described an unusual neurodevelopmental condition he observed in a group of children.
 He called this condition early infantile autism, and it was characterized mainly by an inability to form close emotional ties with others, speech and language abnormalities, repetitive behaviors, and an intolerance of minor changes in the environment and in normal routines (Bregman, 2005).
 What the DSM-5 refers to as autism spectrum disorder today, is a direct extension of Kanner’s work.

-Autism spectrum disorder is probably the most misunderstood and puzzling of the neurodevelopmental disorders.
+Autism spectrum disorder is probably the most misunderstood of the neurodevelopmental disorders.
 Children with this disorder show signs of significant disturbances in three main areas: (a) deficits in social interaction, (b) deficits in communication, and (c) repetitive patterns of behavior or interests.
 These disturbances appear early in life and cause serious impairments in functioning (APA, 2013).
 The child with autism spectrum disorder might exhibit deficits in social interaction by not initiating conversations with other children or turning their head away when spoken to.
 Typically, these children do not make eye contact with others and seem to prefer playing alone rather than with others.
-In a certain sense, it is almost as though these individuals live in a personal and isolated social world others are simply not privy to or able to penetrate.
+In some cases, it is almost as though these individuals live in a personal and isolated social world others are simply not privy to or able to penetrate.
 Communication deficits can range from a complete lack of speech, to one word responses (e.g., saying “Yes” or “No” when replying to questions or statements that require additional elaboration), to echoed speech (e.g., parroting what another person says, either immediately or several hours or even days later), to difficulty maintaining a conversation because of an inability to reciprocate others’ comments.
 These deficits can also include problems in using and understanding nonverbal cues (e.g., facial expressions, gestures, and postures) that facilitate normal communication.